 Daniel W. Raab

 Professor Raab teaches in the area of marine and transportation insurance.
-He is the author of Transportation Terms and Conditions; Chapter 5 of the Benedict on Admiralty Desk Reference Book; and the “Understanding Inland Marine Insurance” chapter in the New Appleman Insurance Law Practice Guide.
+He is the author of Transportation Terms and Conditions: Chapter 5, Benedict on Admiralty Desk Reference Book; and the "Understanding Inland Marine Insurance Conditions" chapter in the New Appleman Insurance Law Practice Guide.